Anxiety and stress are very common for wives and partners of men with prostate cancer. We may be thinking:

-This anxious talk is so ingrained that most of us aren't even aware of it.
+For others, this anxious talk can become so ingrained that we aren't even aware of it.

 When we lower the volume on our anxious talk, we’re better able to "hear" the positive thoughts we can tell ourselves to help us feel better.